 Can you clean with tea tree oil if you have a dog?
 Some people use tea tree oil cleaning products at home.
 The answer is, that’s not safe for your dog or cat either.
 Remember your animals live mainly on the floor, where they can breathe the oil and absorb it through their pads.
 One reader told us her dog went into liver failure after she diffused tea tree oil while she was at work.
 Air fresheners can be just as risky for any period of time.

 Safe Essential Oils For Dogs

 There are many other natural alternatives that are better for your dog.
 Tea tree oil is natural … but “natural” doesn’t always mean safe.
 Instead, look into other essential oils or natural remedies.
 For example, essential oils like lavender, thyme, or frankincense also have antibacterial and antifungal properties.
 Remember … always dilute any essential oils before using them on your dog.

 Read labels and avoid anything with tea tree oil in it for your dog (or cat).
-Make sure if you use this oil for yourself, it’s not around your pet.
+If you use this oil for yourself, make sure it’s never saround your pet.
 It’s just not worth the risks.

 Carson CF, Hammer KA, Riley TV.
 Melaleuca alternifolia (Tea Tree) oil: a review of antimicrobial and other medicinal properties.
 Clin Microbiol Rev. 2006 Jan;19(1):50-62.

 Khan SA, McLean MK, Slater MR. Concentrated tea tree oil toxicosis in dogs and cats: 443 cases (2002-2012).
 J Am Vet Med Assoc.
 2014 Jan 1;244(1):95-9.